 Why Key Polyphenol In Olive Oil Could Help Fight Against Alzheimer’s

-Can Olive Oil Aid Memory Function
+- Can Extra Virgin Olive Oil Aid Memory Function?

-Can Olive Oil Aid Memory Function
+Can Extra Virgin Olive Oil Aid Memory Function?

 Choosing a plant-based diet such as The Mediterranean Diet can positively effect your mental function, according to a new study from Birkbeck University in London.